SwissDataScienceCenter/renku/docs/admin/prerequisites/loadbalancer.rst

          server <master-hostname> <master-ip>:6443 check port 6443 fall 3 rise 2

-B. Using an Openstack LBaaS loadbalancer
+Using an Openstack LBaaS loadbalancer
 ----------------------------------------

 You can refer to the `Openstack documentation <https://docs.openstack.org/mitaka/networking-guide/config-lbaas.html>`_ for instructions on how to use Openstack LBaaS